jqb/confy/README.rst

 2) I have really bad experience with *.ini and "configparser"-like parsers (eg from pylons/pyramid).
    There are few issues with them::

-     **Each setting has a type.
-And you have to write code that changes text into other types.**
+     => Each setting has a type.
+And you have to write code that changes text into other types.

-     **__getitem__ syntax is verbose, actually it's too verbose in some cases**
+     => __getitem__ syntax is verbose, actually it's too verbose in some cases

-2) You don't have this problem when you keep your config/settings inside simple python files, however there is no standardized one-and-only-one-good-way how to keep and load those kind of files
+   You don't have this problem when you keep your config/settings inside simple python files, however there is no standardized one-and-only-one-good-way how to keep and load those kind of files.

 3) Recently I've found interesting presentation (https://speakerdeck.com/brutasse/stop-writing-settings-files)